jjbergman/iliaslatina/IL-translation.md

 # Preface

-1   Goddess, tell me about Pelides' arrogant wrath, which wrought sorrowful deaths on the wretched Greeks and sent the brave souls of heroes down to Orcus: tell of the wrath that allowed dogs and birds to tear at the heroes' bloodless limbs and unburied bones.
+1   Goddess, tell me about Pelides' arrogant wrath, which brought about sorrowful deaths for the wretched Greeks and sent the brave souls of heroes down to Orcus: tell of the wrath that allowed dogs and birds to tear at the bloodless limbs and unburied bones of these heroes.

-6   The highest king agreed that the conflict had first been incited by the warring hearts of sceptered Atrides and Achilles, renowned in battle.
+6   The opinion of the highest king attributed the conflict's origin to the warring hearts of sceptered Atrides and the warrior Achilles.

 9   Which god forced these men to struggle in such sorrowful wrath?

-10  It was the child of Leto and powerful Jupiter.
+10  It was the son of Lato and powerful Jupiter.

-10  He sent into the Pelasgian king's heart a horrible plague, which likewise afflicted the Danaans.
+10  He infected the Pelasgian king's heart with a horrible plague, which likewise afflicted the Danaans.

 # ??Title for the next section
-13  One day, Chryses, wearing his sacred band on his brow, wept and mourned the fact that his daughter had been taken from him.
-He spent his days and nights in a state of hatred and his constant wailing filled the air.
+13  One day, Chryses, wearing his sacred band on his brow, wept and mourned the loss of his daughter, who had been taken from him.
+He spent his days and nights in a state of hatred, and his constant wailing filled the air.

-17  Because not a single day lifted this weight from him and his wailing did not allay his tears for his daughter, he sought the Danaan camp, laid himself at the feet of Atrides, and begged the gods and his wretched head of state to return his daughter, the source of his wellbeing.
+17  Because not a single day lessened his grief, and his continual wailing could not allay his tears for his daughter, he sought the Danaan camp, laid himself at the feet of Atrides, and begged the gods as well as his wretched head of state to return his daughter, who was the source of his wellbeing.

 22  He also offered gifts.

-22  The Myrmidons were overcome by his tears and they thought that Chryseis should be returned to her father.
+22  The Myrmidons were overcome by his tears and thought that Chryseis should be returned to her father.

 24  But Atrides disagreed and forced Chryses to depart from his camp, rejecting his *pietas*: a fierce love clung in Atrides heart of hearts.
 His ruinous lust denied Chryses' prayers.

-27 The slighted priest once again sought the temple of Phoebus; in his grief he scratched his dirty face and tore out his hair and struck his wrinkled forehead.
+27 The slighted priest once again sought the temple of Phoebus; in his grief, he scratched his dirty face, tore out his hair, and beat his old temples.

-30 When his groans subsided and his tears abated, he addressed the sacred ears of the prophetic god by saying: how does it benefit me to have worshipped you, Delphic god, or to have led a chaste life for so many years?
+30 When his groans subsided and his tears abated, he addressed the sacred ears of the prophetic god: how does it benefit me to have worshipped you, Delphic god, or to have led a chaste life for so many years?

 34 Why did I place the sacred fires on your altar if I, your priest, am scorned by a foreign enemy?